peterGdot/Pyther.Json/readme.md

 # Pyther.Json

-A lightweight JSON (de)serializer between json and a data model with the following features:
+A lightweight (de)serializer between json strings and data models with the following features:

 - support for nested arrays and objects
 - pre defined or custom naming policies
 - support for basic or backed enumerations.
 - meta/attribute support for
+  - property renaming
   - property exclusion
-  - (array) type
+  - (array) data type
   - datetime format
   - enum format
+- several settings like
+  - include protected properties
+  - skip null values
+  - skip empty arrays
+  - enum format
+  - and more ...
 - takes documentation "@var" hints into account
 - no external dependencies
+- straightforward to use

 Requirements:
-- PHP >= 8.1
+- PHP 8.1+

 ## Examples: